TapiwaDivine/mykitchen/README.md

     - [W3C Mark-up Validation Service](https://validator.w3.org/)
     - [W3C CSS Validation Service](http://www.css-validator.org/)
 - Add Recipe And Edit Recipe forms
-    - I tested both form and forms are functioning well and have a required element to make sure that no field will be empty
+    - I tested both form and forms are functioning well and have a required element to make sure that no field will be empty.
+At first the form was submitting  without any data
 - Login Form and Signup
     - both form are tested for with empty submition which both of which will request user to enter information in required fieldset
     - both forms require valid emails as they will not accept invalid email